Siemens S7 PLC

 • TM: Timer - The timers within the PLC

-• DBnumber: The data block number, this is only required for data blocks and is used to define the block to read.
+The data block number, this is only required for data blocks and is used to define the block to read.

-• type: The type of the data item to read.
+The type of the data item to read.
 A number of different types are supported

-• bit: A single bit value, mostly used to retrieve the state of a digital input to the PLC
+• bit: A single bit value, mostly used to retrieve the state of a digital input to the PLC.

-• byte: A 8 bit integer value.
+• byte: An 8 bit value.

-• word: A 16 bit integer value.
+• word: A 16 bit value.

-• dword: A 32 bit integer value.
+• dword: A 32 bit value.

 • real: A 32 bit floating point value.